- I am a good parent, my child is a good child.

 - Kids behave like kids.
 They don’t misbehave and do things to be bad.
 They behave like kids, and the things they do are usually age-appropriate.

 - I have what I need within me.
 I may need a little help and a reframe of how I view “discipline.”

-What is the Emotional Social Parenting (ESP) approach to discipline?
+What are the Emotional Social Parenting (ESP) ways to Discipline?

 - Give them a redo.

 - Know what behavior is age-appropriate.